 Do I really need to introduce this post?
 You know who Tony Jaa is, right?

-He’s one of the most popular martial arts movie stars of all time having starred some of the most popular martial arts movies ever made.
+He’s one of the most popular martial arts movie stars of all time, having starred in some of the most popular films ever made.

 Here are Tony Jaa’s all time best martial arts movies!

 This is the film that turned a quite unknown Tony Jaa into the most sought after martial arts actor in the world.
 It seemed that everyone was talking and waiting for his next film after the release of Ong Bak.